sabri-bahrini/peacockng/README.md

 $ ng serve --preserve-symlinks
 ```
 To make sure the consuming application searches for the peer dependencies in the application's node_modules directory.
-To make sure the consuming application searches for the peer dependencies in the application's node_modules directory.

 ## License